Omaha's Henry Doorly Zoo and Aquarium: Hubbard Orangutan Forest

 The Hubbard Orangutan Forest opened in two phases during 2005; the first phase was opened in May, and the second phase opened in late summer at a cost of $8.5 million.
 The first phase is the outdoor habitat that includes two 65 ft-tall, 100 short ton Banyan trees interconnected with vines enclosed by a stainless steel netting.
-It underwent extensive renovations in 2021, while the exhibit was closed due to the COVID-19 pandemic, and reopened in July 2021.
+Some of the artificial vines used in the enclosure are repurposed fire hoses.
+The exhibit underwent extensive renovations in early 2021, closing briefly due to the COVID-19 pandemic, before reopening in July 2021.
 A 20 ft waterfall is named after Claire Hubbard, the Orangutan Forest's primary donor.
-The second phase, the indoor habitat has 3,126 ft2 (0.07 acres; 290 m2) which, as of spring 2022, has been closed due to the COVID-19 pandemic.
+The second phase, the indoor habitat has 3,126 ft2 (0.07 acres; 290 m2) of floor space.
+The Hubbard Orangutan Forest recently underwent extensive renovations and fully re-opened in June 2024.
+The expansion includes an all-new indoor/outdoor siamang exhibit, an updated elevator building and plaza, a café, a walkway, and a seating area.